Sia Moua, Founder, Refugee Made

 Hi, I'm Sia.

-Beginning in November, I’ll travel through Thailand, Malaysia, Ethiopia, and Uganda to meet makers and partners — to see what’s already being created, understand how creativity and commerce sustain livelihoods in displacement, and begin shaping what Refugee Made will become.
+Beginning in November, I’ll travel through Thailand, Malaysia, Ethiopia, and Uganda to meet makers and partners and see what’s already being created, understand how creativity and commerce sustain livelihoods in displacement, and begin shaping what Refugee Made will become.

 Like many Hmong families in Thai refugee camps during the 70s–90s, my family relied on paj ntaub or story cloths, stitched by my mother, to get by.
 They were more than textiles; they were income, stability, and a way forward.